 Virginia Tech® home

-Innovation in Europe is a 4-week study abroad program that takes place in Riva San Vitale, Switzerland at Virginia Tech’s Steger Center.
-During the program, students will complete 6 credits toward the Innovation Minor while exploring the culture of engineering abroad.
+Pathways to the Steger Center is a 4-week study abroad program that takes place in Riva San Vitale, Switzerland at Virginia Tech’s Steger Center.
+During the program, students will participate in a mid program excursion to Bologna, and two of the four offered courses, completing 6 Pathways or Italian credits.

 Eligibility